Got questions? Unsure what to expect? Browse this page to see if we have an answer for you:

 - Jamestown (near Glasgow), postcode G83

-- Stourbridge (next to Birmingham), postcode DY8 [suitable for cat lovers – 4 cats live here] (2 rooms)
+- Stourbridge (next to Birmingham), postcode DY8 [suitable for cat lovers – 4 cats live here] (2 rooms) [NOT AVAILABLE during the Covid-19 crisis]

 (if you see a small box on the map saying “undefined”, instead of a place name, just close that box)